Analysis | Giannis Antetokounmpo had only known progress with the Bucks. Until now.

 If Antetokounmpo’s play against Miami left something to be desired, so too did virtually everything else about the Bucks’ bubble run.
 With Tuesday’s loss, they fell to 8-10 at Disney World after opening the season with a 53-10 record.
 The Bucks never looked like the regular season juggernaut they had been, too flat and disjointed.

 No doubt, the bubble’s circumstances greatly affected them.
-Milwaukee was set to have home-court advantage throughout the playoffs.
-Bledsoe and Pat Connaughton both arrived late after testing positive for the novel coronavirus.
+Milwaukee was set to have home-court advantage throughout the playoffs, and Antetokounmpo acknowledged Tuesday that “playing in front of 20 people probably affected us a little bit.”
+Bledsoe and Pat Connaughton arrived late after testing positive for the novel coronavirus.
 The Bucks’ inside-out defense fell victim to increased scoring as offenses thrived without travel and no distracting crowds; one rival general manager dismissed Milwaukee’s strategy as “untenable” before the playoffs even began.

 Meanwhile, guard George Hill questioned whether the NBA restart should take place given the ongoing social justice protests following George Floyd’s death.
 Those simmering feelings boiled over Aug.
 26 after the police shooting of Jacob Blake in Kenosha, Wis.
 The result was an impromptu walkout of Game 4 against the Orlando Magic, led by Hill and Sterling Brown, who had been a victim of alleged police brutality in Milwaukee.